HaenaraShin/BrickSharedPreference/README.md

 - Simple way to keep your SharedPreferences secure and safe.

-- This android library support migration legacy SharedPreferences to EncryptedSharedPreferences.
+- Support migration legacy SharedPreferences to EncryptedSharedPreferences.

-- **This library requires minSdk 23.**
+- **Require minSdk 23.**

 # How To Use